maxhcohen/ReducedOrderModelCBFs.jl/README.md

 k0 = SmoothSafetyFilter(Σ0, cbf0, kd0, formula="gaussian", σ=0.1);
 ```

-This smooth safety filter is not used to construct a CBF for the double-integrator:
+This smooth safety filter is now used to construct a CBF for the double-integrator:
 ```julia
 μ = 5.0
 h(x) = h0(x[1:2]) - (0.5/μ)*norm(x[3:4] - k0(x[1:2]))^2